 Global Supply Chain Council US$ 9,000+ "I can tell you we have lost over US$ 9,000 in our Payzip account."

 Oliver Piot US$ 40,000 "I found your address on a forum.
 Like you, I am an old victim of Payzip guys (around 40,000 USD gone).
 Do you have any fresh news about this case?"

-The above small sample comes to about US$ 420,000.
+The above small sample comes to a minimum of US$ 479,000, that we know of.
 We can only speculate on how much in total was lost before the company and all of its representatives became incommunicado ... or where the money ever ended up ...

 Back in 2004 Dive The World implemented an online payment facility called Payzip, operated by Asiadebit Pte Ltd, Asiadebit Pte., Ltd. company registered in Singapore (50 Raffles Place 37 Floor, Singapore Land Tower, Singapore 048623).
 There was also a Thailand branch of the business.
 Both Michael Jenselius and Frank Baganz were directors.

 We were looking for a convenient option to allow our customers to pay online with their credit cards.
 We used their system for a little over a year accepting customer payments through Payzip and complying with their terms and conditions.
 The system seemed to be working reasonably well.

 On 15 February 2006 we received a notification claiming that that the banks used by Payzip (whose details we have never been provided) were freezing all the funds in order to satisfy the fines that Mastercard were going to impose for breaching their regulations.
 They said "We have no other choice but to cease operations effective immediately."
 And further "If we get any funds released, we will of course disperse it back to you.
 The chances for that to happen at this point look pretty grim though."